-Explanation: The total number of CSS ID numbers specified in the CSS parameters of both the PARTITION and NOTPART keywords exceeds the maximum number of CSSs allowed for your CPC.
+The total number of CSS ID numbers specified in the CSS parameters of both the PARTITION and NOTPART keywords exceeds the maximum number of CSSs allowed for your CPC.
 You cannot specify more CSSs than your CPC supports.
-For additional information, see "Machine limits" on page 284.
+For additional information, see "Machine limits" on page 314.

-System action: IOCP continues to validate and check the syntax of the remaining statements.
+IOCP continues to validate and check the syntax of the remaining statements.
 However, it does not generate an IOCDS and it does not produce configuration reports.